How it works:

 4. While at the conference, you will receive a 30-minute consultation with your mentor.

 What you need to do:

-1. Make sure you have signed up for Kidz Lit.
+1. Make sure you have signed up for our Kidz Lit conference.

-2. Following the instructions of your mentor, send a check to them for $40, and your work (according to their instructions).
+2. Following the instructions of your mentor, send a check to them for $40 along with your work (according to their instructions).

-3. Find your mentor at Kidz Lit to find out what time your 30-minute session has been scheduled.
+3. Locate your mentor at Kidz Lit to find out what time your 30-minute session has been scheduled.
 They will have predetermined this during our faculty meeting.